 - Protection of neighbouring rooms from water migration

 Wet room installation teams in our company work efficiently to ensure that every wet room is completely waterproof – eliminating leaks and consequential damage.
-And the 5 Year Guarantee gives you complete peace of mind that the job will be done expertly.
+And the 10 Year Guarantee gives you complete peace of mind that the job will be done correctly.

-Our system it eco-friendly and water based; therefore all layers have to dry naturally.
+Our system is eco-friendly and water based.
+Therefore all layers have to dry naturally.
 Allowing for drying time, on average it takes three working days to install our wet rooms system.
-Actual working hours varies depending on the area in which the slopes and tank are created.
+This time will vary depending on the size and the location of the wet room.

 Advanced Wetrooms have a nationwide team and would be happy to install your wet room for you.
-Every installation is guaranteed for five years; we will provide a site survey, discuss your shower room preparations, drainage options and advise on design ideas.
+Every installation is guaranteed for ten years; we will provide a site survey, discuss your shower room preparation, drainage options and advise on design.

-DIY kits can be purchased through our Online shop.
-Advanced Wet rooms UK and Ireland provide a comprehensive step by step guide to your wet room design, from how to prepare your room and creating the slopes right through to tanking and tips for tiling and sanitary ware installation.
+As an alternative DIY kits can be purchased through Wet Room Materials UK and Ireland provide a comprehensive step by step guide to your wet room design, from how to prepare your room and creating the slopes right through to waterproofing and tips for tiling and sanitary ware installation.

 Please visit our section for installation videos and guides.